Zhu Rongji: Premiership

-Zhu was chosen to become China's fifth premier in March 1998, largely due to his success in managing large macroeconomic projects.
+Zhu was chosen to become the PRC's fifth premier in March 1998, largely due to his success in managing large macroeconomic projects.
 During his term Zhu continued to focus on issues related to economic development.
 He generally favoured stable, sustainable development supported by robust macroeconomic control measures and a tight monetary policy.
-He continued to promote investment in China's industrial and agricultural sectors.
+He continued to promote investment in the PRC's industrial and agricultural sectors.

-Early in his term he began a programme of privatization that lasted throughout his period in office, during which China's private sector experienced rapid growth.
+Early in his term he began a programme of privatization that lasted throughout his period in office, during which the PRC's private sector experienced rapid growth.
 He responded to the 1997 Asian financial crisis by dramatically reducing the size of the state bureaucracy, maintaining strict capital controls, and through funding massive infrastructure projects.
 During the crisis he refused to devalue the Chinese yuan, and angrily defended his decision when some international leaders suggest that he do so.
 Following the crisis, Zhu advocated improving international financial markets in order to prevent harmful market speculation.

 Zhu's administrative reforms in 1998 reorganized industrial ministries into bureaus under the State Economic and Trade Commission.
 The economic policy role of the State Development and Planning Commission decreased.